lenesk/sokolova.dk/learn-to-structure-danish-sentences-correctly.md

 Lesson #10 	What is the difference between a free and a central adverb?

-Lesson #11 	The subclause conjunctions.
+Lesson #11 	The subclause conjunctions

 Lesson #12 	Time conjunctions